jlangebek/ubiquiti_privacy/README.md

 This hosts file is a collection of hosts that Unifi Dream Machine or related Unifi hardware (switches+access points) uses for "phoning home" to Ubiquiti in spite of opt-outs, etc.
-The phoning home is not necessarily a privacy problem, but the issue is that Ubiquiti does add new "features" over time and do not document the need and the functionality of the "phoning home".
+This is not necessarily a privacy problem, but the issue is that Ubiquiti does add new "features" over time and do not document the need and the functionality of the "phoning home".

 This hosts file is a collection of hosts that Unifi Dream Machine or related Unifi hardware (switches+access points) uses for "phoning home" to Ubiquiti in spite of opt-outs, etc.
 As Ubiquiti (to the best of my knowledge) has not disclosed detailed information on what is being collected, the lack of transparency means no privacy trust per default.